Joelius300/dviz_hslu/REPORT.md

 The thresholds he uses to determine the need for firing up are as follows: \
 If the reference temperature (buffer max or drinking water) is above 40 °C, no action is necessary. \
-If it is below 30 °C, it's certainly necessary to fire up, otherwise the house will cool quickly and no more warms showers are possible. \
+If it is below 30 °C, it's certainly necessary to fire up, otherwise the house will cool quickly and no more warm showers are possible. \
 If it is between, it depends on many more factors.
 Those factors include the number of people at home in the next days, whether a bath is desired, the current and predicted weather, and more.